 Here are 8 places to promote your content and a sample of how often to do so:

-Twitter is a fast moving stream of content.
+Twitter is a fast-moving stream of content.
 Most people will only read what was posted in the last 10-15 minutes, so you will need to post here more often to let people know about your content.
 Let’s say you publish a blog post on Monday morning.
 Send a tweet out letting people know about it.
 Schedule another post to go out Tuesday around noon, perhaps rewording your tweet to promote it to those lunch-time readers.
 You can create another post to go out each day at different hours and you will not overload your followers.
 Be sure you are posting other content as well, so your Twitter feed isn’t filled with only your promotional posts.
-After week one, continue promoting that blog content at least a couple times a week and then as you have more content in the cycle, perhaps it gets circulated once a month.
+After week one, continue promoting that blog content at least a couple of times a week and then as you have more content in the cycle, perhaps it gets circulated once a month.

 Facebook friends and fans may not want to see your blog post promoted every day, so perhaps you send out a post and then pin it to the top of your page for a few days.
 Two days after your Facebook post promotes your new blog content, you can ask a question of your audience and link back to the original blog content.
 On Saturday morning you might want to remind those weekend social media consumers of the great content they may have missed.
 After that, put it into your monthly circulation of content to bring out with a new question or angle on the original post.

 On LinkedIn, you definitely want to promote the new content the day it drops, through a status update and perhaps drop it into your groups with a question to get a discussion going.
 A week or two after the original post shows on your website, add it as a post on your LinkedIn profile (if it was written by you, of course).
-This is a great way to showcase your writing and your expertise in a way that stays in a more prominent place, since your status updates pretty much disappear (they can be viewed by going to a person’s recent activity, which most people don’t know how to find.)
+This is a great way to showcase your writing and your expertise in a way that stays in a more prominent place since your status updates pretty much disappear (they can be viewed by going to a person’s recent activity, which most people don’t know how to find.)

 Don’t forget about your email list.
 This is a great way to stay in touch with those who have subscribed to your newsletter or email marketing lists.
 Send a short note to let them know you have new content on your site that they might be interested.
 Add a short preview of the post with a photo and link to your post.
 You can even post a short teaser in your email signature and link to your blog post.